longmaisg/LLM-RAG-Lessons/README.md

 Download the simple code here https://github.com/longmaisg/LLM-RAG-Lessons/blob/main/test.py (it just forwards your prompt on Chainlit UI to LLM server on LM Studio).

 ### Step 4:
-Run “chainlit run test.py”, et voila, you have your first LLM server with kool web interface.
+Run “chainlit run -w test.py”, et voila, you have your first LLM server with kool web interface.
 Congratulation!

 ### Step 5:
 Proudly update your CV with this statement: “**Build LLM server, LM Studio, Chainlit**”.
 Don’t worry, LLM is quite new so no one actually knows enough to blame you not skillful enough :).